 In the evaluation according to Greenwald et al. (2003) improved (recommended value, see below), the reaction times from exercise blocks 3 and 6 are also used for the calculation.

-The sequence of the items (stimuli) within the test blocks is randomly varied.
-For the longer test blocks, the items are displayed several times.
-Randomization is performed according to the following ruleset:
+The order of the items (stimuli) within the test blocks is varied randomly.
+For the longer test blocks, the items are displayed multiple times.
+Randomization is performed according to the following rule set:

-The IAT question stores (in addition to the raw data) an index value for the association strength (D-Score).
-This is calculated according to the literature below.
+The IAT question stores (in addition to the raw data) an index value for the strength of association (D-score).
+This is calculated according to the literature cited below.

-The response times of blocks 3,4,6 and 7 are used for the evaluation.
-The cleanup takes place based on all response times of these blocks:
+The response times of blocks 3, 4, 6 and 7 are used for the evaluation.
+The cleanup is based on all response times of these blocks:

-The evaluation is carried out in the following steps.
+The evaluation is done in the following steps.

-In principle, the range of values is not restricted.
-The results can be less than -1 and greater than +1 if the response times in blocks 3 and 6 or blocks 4 and 7 differ greatly.
+In principle, the range of values is not limited.
+The results can be smaller than -1 and larger than +1 if the response times in blocks 3 and 6 or blocks 4 and 7 differed very much.

-The resulting value is positive if the association between categories A and C or B and D is stronger (less reaction times in block 3/4) than the association A-D or B-C (higher reaction times in block 6/7).
+The resulting value is positive if the association between categories A and C or B and D is stronger (lower response times in block 3/4) than the association A-D or B-C (higher response times in block 6/7).

 The response times of blocks 4 and 7 are used for the evaluation.

-The “improved” D-scores determined according to Greenwald et al. (2003) are interval scaled (metric) variables, which are predominantly (not exclusively) in the range between -2 and +2.
+The “improved” D-scores determined according to Greenwald et al. (2003) are interval-scaled (metric) variables that predominantly (not exclusively) lie in the range between -2 and +2.
 They are usually treated in correlations and regressions in the same way as other metric variables.
-Before evaluating, check for extreme outliers that may need to be removed from the analysis.
+Before evaluation, check for extreme outliers that may need to be removed from the analysis.

-The “improved” score is calculated based on the training blocks and the actual test blocks.
-To estimate the reliability, the separate D-scores for the training blocks and the test blocks are correlated.
-In SoSci Survey these are the variables “Partial result based on training blocks 3 and 6 (D-Score)” and “Partial result based on test blocks 4 and 7 (D-Score)”.
-Reliability estimation follows the idea of the split-half method, as used for scale batteries.
+The calculation of the “improved” score is based on the training blocks and the actual test blocks.
+To estimate reliability, the separate D-scores for the training blocks and the test blocks are correlated.
+In SoSci Survey, these are the variables “partial score based on training blocks 3 and 6 (D-score)” and “partial score based on test blocks 4 and 7 (D-score)”.
+The estimation of reliability follows the idea of the split-half procedure as used for scale batteries.

-The IAT module of SoSci Survey automatically evaluates the measured data and delivers a D-Score according to the current literature (see above).
+The IAT module of SoSci Survey automatically evaluates the measured data and provides a D-score according to the common literature (see above).
 If the standard evaluation is not sufficient, SoSci Survey also provides the raw data of the measurement.

-In the variables…b01i to….b07i, the information is stored in a format similar to that of the competition, e. g.
+In the variables …b01i to …b07i the information is stored in a format like the competition outputs, e.g.

 ItemA 1 1183 ItemB 0 581 ItemC 1 774 ItemD 1 565 ItemE 1 565

-As a rule, however, only the response times and the correct allocation are required for the evaluation.
-But in a handier format.
-The IAT module therefore saves the raw data as JSON, e. g.
+For the evaluation, however, usually only the reaction times and the correct assignment are required.
+But in a more manageable format.
+The IAT module therefore additionally stores the raw data as JSON, e.g.

 [ [ [1183,1],[581,0],[774,1],[565,1],[565,1] ],[ [1600,1],[629,1],[551,1],[677,1],[1317,1] ], ... ]

-The rows in the data set are not so nicely indented, but the data is the same: The outermost array (`[]`) contains 7 elements corresponding to the 7 blocks.
-Each block is represented by another array (`[]`), which contains as many arrays as trials.
-In the above data, e. g.
-5 trials in blocks 1 and 2, the response time [ms] and the correct assignment (0=false, 1=correct) are coded within each of the trials.
+In the dataset, the rows are not so nicely indented, but the data is the same: The outermost array (`[]`) contains 7 elements corresponding to the 7 blocks.
+Each block is represented by another array (`[]`), which in turn contains as many arrays as trials.
+So in the above data e.g. 5 trials in blocks 1 and 2.
+Within each trial the reaction time [ms] and the correct assignment (0=false, 1=correct) is coded.

-These data can be read in with any software that supports JSON, e. g.
-GNU R. Since reading and processing the arrays of different lengths (i. e. no classical matrices) in R is not entirely trivial, we have provided an R-script which evaluates a SC-IAT on the basis of the JSON data: Import and analysis for the SC-IAT
+This data can be read in with any software that supports JSON, e.g. GNU R. Since reading in and processing the arrays of different lengths (i.e. no classical matrices) in R is not quite trivial, we have provided here an example R script that performs the evaluation of an SC-IAT based on the JSON data: Import and evaluation for the SC-IAT

-Note: Handling the raw data is only necessary if you want to deviate from the standard evaluation.
-Normally, SoSci Survey does the evaluation automatically.
+Note: Handling the raw data is only necessary if you want to deviate from the default evaluation.
+Normally SoSci Survey does the evaluation automatically.

-Some modifications to the IAT are possible with JavaScript.
-To do this, an HTML element with the corresponding JavaScript code is placed under the question.
-The identification `iatAB01` in the following examples must be adapted to the identification of the IAT.
+Via JavaScript some modifications to the IAT are possible.
+For this purpose, an HTML element with the corresponding JavaScript code is placed under the question.
+The identifier `iatAB01` in the following examples must be adapted to the identifier of the IAT.

-To ensure a high degree of comparability, the order of the blocks in the IAT is fixed, e. g. block 3 always shows categories A and C together on the left-hand side (Blocks).
+To ensure a high degree of comparability, the order of the blocks in the IAT is fixed, e.g. block 3 always shows categories A and C together on the left side (blocks).

 This procedure ensures that the available variations are precisely defined.
-In addition, the sequence used in the data record can be traced exactly.
+In addition, the sequence used can be precisely traced in the dataset.

 <script type="text/javascript"> <!-- SoSciTools.attachEvent(window, "load", function() { SoSciTools.questionnaire.AB01.setTrials([24,24,48,48,35,48,48]); }); // --> </script>

-Please note the square brackets within the round brackets.
+Please note the square brackets inside the round brackets.
 These define an array.
 This array must have exactly 7 elements, corresponding to the number of trials.

-The IAT generates for each presented stimulus (trial) a JavaScript event 'present'
+For each presented stimulus (trial), the IAT generates a JavaScript event 'present'

-, which contains information about block, position in the block and stimulus.
+that contains information about the block, position in the block, and stimulus.

-The following example shows how to randomly mirror images presented using the event.
-The IAT question identifier in this case is “IA01”.
+The following example shows how the event can be used to randomly flip presented images.
+The identifier of the IAT question in this case is “IA01”.

 <script type="text/javascript"> function onTrial(evt) { var node = evt.detail.stimulusNode; // Only images, text stimuli are ignored if (node.tagName != "IMG") { return; } // Only 50% of the images are mirrored if (Math.random() < 0.5) { node.style.transform = "scaleX(-1)"; } } window.addEventListener("load", function() { var iatNode = SoSciTools.questionnaire.IA01.node; iatNode.addEventListener("present", onTrial); }); </script>

-In addition to the classic IAT according to Greenwald et al. (1998), the module “Implicit Methods” also contains a single category IAT (SC-IAT according to Karpinski & Steinman, 2006) and the letter IAT (BIAT according to Sriram & Greenwald, 2009).
+In addition to the classic IAT according to Greenwald et al. (1998), the “Implicit Methods” module also contains a Single Category IAT (SC-IAT according to Karpinski & Steinman, 2006) and the Brief IAT (BIAT according to Sriram & Greenwald, 2009).

-The SC-IAT does not compare two opposing concepts with an evaluative dimension, but only one.
-The participant should then categorize, for example, whether “monkey” belongs to the dimension “animal” or “positive” or not.
+In the SC-IAT, not two opposing concepts are contrasted with an evaluative dimension, but only one.
+The participant is then asked to categorize, for example, whether “monkey” belongs to the dimension “animal” or “positive” or not.

-The implementation of the SC-IAT will be followed by Karpinski and Steinman (2006), a study on reliability presented by Blümke and Friese (2008).
+The implementation of the SC-IAT follows Karpinski and Steinman (2006), a study on reliability is presented by Blümke and Friese (2008).

-In the German and English version of the question, terms (stimuli) are already entered for the evaluative dimension.
-These terms originate from Karpinski and Steinman (2006, p.
+In the question, terms (stimuli) for the evaluative dimension are already entered in the German and English versions.
+These terms are taken from Karpinski and Steinman (2006, p.
 32) or are a literal translation of these terms into German.

 The BIAT reduces the number of blocks and trials to shorten the test duration.
-The participants are also presented with a slightly different task.
-The process is implemented according to Sriram and Greenwald (2009).
+Also, participants are presented with a slightly different set of tasks.
+The procedure is implemented according to Sriram and Greenwald (2009).

 Blümke, M. & Friese, M. (2008).
 Reliability and validity of the Single-Target IAT (ST-IAT): Assessing automatic affect towards multiple attitude objects.
 European Journal of Social Psychology, 38, 977–997.